What is Study visa for South Africa

 The processing time for a study visa application submitted at a foreign mission abroad varies greatly depending on the high commission concerned and the time of the year.
 Applications submitted at the High Commission in Brussels have been approved in as little as 3 days, while applications submitted at South Africa House in London generally take around 5 weeks.

 The most common reason for delays in visa applications is incomplete and missing documents.
-It is not the Department of Home Affairs’ mandate to cure applications or to advise on applications
+It is not the Department of Home Affairs’ mandate to cure applications or to advise on applications.

 Rightly or wrongly, the Department of Home Affairs only considers the application based on what has been submitted.
 Contact us to ensure that your application is correct and approved as quickly as possible.